 New Members of the Smith Teaching Community

-The following individuals joined the Smith College community in 2018.
+Welcome to the 2021–22 academic year.
+The following individuals joined the Smith College community as tenure-track professors.